CromwellCMS/Cromwell/website/docs/development/theme-development.md

 ## Project structure

 - **`cromwell.config.js`** - [Optional config file for your Theme/Plugin.](/docs/development/module-config)
 - **`src/pages`** - Directory for Next.js pages.
-By default there's `index.tsx` created by CLI.
+By default, there's `index.tsx` created by CLI.
 You can rename it to .jsx if you don't want to work with TypeScript (which is discouraged).
 - **`static`** - Directory for static files (images).
-After installation of this Theme by end user files from `static` directory will be copied into `public` directory of the CMS, from where they will be served to the frontend.
+After installation of this Theme by end-user files from `static` directory will be copied into `public` directory of the CMS, from where they will be served to the frontend.
 In your code you can access static files of your Theme through the following pattern: `/themes/${packageName}/${pathInStaticDir}`.
 Image example:  `<img src="/themes/@cromwell/theme-store/free_shipping.png" />`

 ## Compile

 To make your Theme work with the CMS we need to run additional [pre-build phase](#pre-build-phase).
-With that you cannot directly use Next.js CLI, but Cromwell CLI has a replacement which works in a similar way.
+With that, you cannot directly use Next.js CLI, but Cromwell CLI has a replacement that works in a similar way.

 First you may optionally start the CMS to retrieve data/plugins from API server:
 ```bash